Timberborn: How to Prepare for Update 8 – What’s Verified Now

 Instant deliveryNo spam, unsubscribe anytime

 • Expanding before storage.
-Extra buildings do not save a colony that cannot drink through a drought.
+Extra buildings do not help a colony that cannot drink through a drought.

 • Delaying the forester.
-A wood economy without renewal feels fine right up until it collapses.
+A wood economy without renewal feels fine right until it collapses.

 Advertisement